storybook-eol/storybook-deployer/README.md

 ```
 npm i @storybook/storybook-deployer --save-dev
 ```
-Then add a NPM script like this:
+Then add a NPM script like this for github page:

 ```json
 {